Manu404/WikiRef/README.md

 ### General options

-These options apply to all modes
+Here's the list of options that apply to all modes.

 |      |               | Flag | Value              | Description                                                  |
 | ---- | ------------- | :--: | ------------------ | ------------------------------------------------------------ |